squirrellyjs/squirrelly-docs/docs/about/how-squirrelly-works.md

 ## Long Version:

-1. Squirrelly uses a big RegExp to loop through each valid tag (ex. `{{...}}`) in the template.
+1. Squirrelly uses a big RegExp with inline tokenization to loop through each valid tag (ex. `{{...}}`) in the template.
 It adds each tag, processed, to `functionString` and also adds the plain text in-between each tag.
 2. Squirrelly turns `functionString` into a valid JS function using `Function`, and returns the function.
 (The use of `Function` is why you should never compile user-defined templates).
 3. This explanation is really lacking.
 Just read the source code :)